-The Best Bass Guitar Stands for Gigs (updated 2022) –> It’s important to have a stand that protects your bass when playing gigs.
+The Best Bass Guitar Stands for Gigs (updated for 2023) –> It’s important to have a stand that protects your bass when playing gigs.
 There are just too many variables that leave your bass vulnerable to accidents that can damage your valuable instrument.
 Of course the best protection from keeping your bass from getting damaged at a gig is to keep an eye on it, and place it out of harms reach as much as possible.
 But accidents can and will happen.
 And there are definitely differences among bass guitar stands that contribute to the level of protection they can ensure.
 In this article we provide info and recommendations regarding which stands are the best at securing and protecting your bass when playing at gigs.

 Here is the criteria we used when choosing and listing our recommended stands:

 Your stand should be adjustable so that it can accommodate the length and weight of your bass.
 Some stands may be able to accommodate the greater length of a bass – but at the expense of a diminished center of gravity – which can increase the chances of your bass toppling over.
 We’ve seen some (cheaper) stands that are stretched to their limit with knobs and screws just barely holding it in place.
 This is a disaster waiting to happen.
 When you adjust your bass stand, all of its parts should continue to hold together – tight and secure!

 How long should my bass stand be?
 All of the stands that we recommend for gigging situations are “hanging floor stands”.
 Any hanging floor stand should be able to hold your bass with about 3 inches of clearance from the bottom of your bass to the floor.
 See below:

 To determine if a stand will accommodate your bass, measure it from the nut to the tip of the bottom strap peg.
 For example, the bass below is 37 inches from the nut to the strap peg.
 Then factor in the clearance space of 3 inches that you need from your bass to the floor -> 37+3=40inches